DisclosureWe earn commission on partner links; ranking is set by our published methodology — not advertisers.

 Most users plateau between months 8 and 12.
 The body adapts to lower caloric intake; weight stabilizes even at maintenance dose.
 Distinguishing under-dosed vs. genuinely plateaued is the key question.

-74% of users discontinue within 1 year.
-Reasons: cost, side effects, "graduation" assumption, supply issues.
+Roughly two-thirds of people without diabetes stop within a year (about 65%, though estimates run from 37% to 81% depending on who is counting).
+Reasons: cost, side effects, the "graduation" assumption, supply gaps.
 Weight regain is the rule, not the exception, without a maintenance plan.

 Editorial summaries, not medical advice.
 Each stage references the relevant pivotal trial data and real-world evidence.